Capturing Real Life

 If you ask someone the right questions, you learn very quickly that personal identity can shift dynamically.
 In one moment, someone might think of herself as an atomized individual (an "I") and in the next, she might think of herself as part of a group, like a family or favorite sports team (a "we").
 Shifts between "I" and "we" are ordinary occurrences that fundamentally influence how one looks at the world.
 MORE

 A frame is a way of seeing that tells you what’s important.
 It’s a way of ordering the world and making it understandable; it highlights some things and hides others.
-An organization’s frame about consumer life will inevitably need to shift over time because culture and behavior are moving targets.
+An organization’s frame about consumer life will inevitably need to shift over time because culture and behavior change.
 In our work, we find that they usually need to be honed, fleshed-out, or sometimes completely rebuilt to align with real lives.
 MORE

 Our Work Modes